joshrivers/selfsignedcertgen/README.md

 ## Note on security

-If possible, you should never use self-sigened certificates.
-These days it is pretty easy to use Let's Encrypt and there are a number of Go livraries that will autoprovision an TLS certificate using the Let's Encrypt api.
+If possible, you should never use self-signed certificates.
+These days it is pretty easy to use Let's Encrypt and there are a number of Go libraries that will autoprovision an TLS certificate using the Let's Encrypt api.
 If possible you should use one of those and not self-signed certificates.
 Self-signed certificates often create a number of security problems that leave you open to a lower level of security than using plain old HTTP.
 Avoid them if possible.
-Remember that you need `chrome://flags/#allow-insecure-localhost` enabled to hit insecure HTTP on localhost now.
+Remember that you need `chrome://flags/#allow-insecure-localhost` enabled to hit insecure HTTPS on localhost now.

 Example